How to Get Grants and Business Loans for Women

 If you are a woman business owner, it is important to know that you are considered one of the underserved, and thus the Small Business Administration has created business loans specifically for women!
 Learning about these loans, and determining your eligibility can help you get the financing you need to grow your business.
-SBA has funds set aside specifically for minority groups, which include women-owned businesses.
 In order to qualify for SBA loans, you must meet the following criteria:

 In addition to loans and financing specifically for women-owned small businesses (WOSB’s), there are approximately $27 billion in government contracts set-aside specifically for WOSBs and EDWOSBs.
 SBA has created the WOSB program to set aside certain federal contracts to be available solely to women-owned businesses in order to increase their federal contracting opportunities.

 The WOSB program was put into place in February of 2011, and the goal is for WOSBs to be ready to compete for these contracts in the fourth quarter of the 2011 fiscal year.
 The Kauffman-RAND Institute for Entrepreneurship Public Policy estimates that the WOSB program could benefit approximately 684,000 companies.

 In order to be eligible for this program, businesses must meet these two requirements:

 1. Be a small business 51% owned by women (one or more) who are US citizens.
 The ownership must be direct and unconditional.
 Small is defined by the SBA size standards for the industry.

 2. A woman must manage the day-to-day operations of the business and hold the highest officer position.
 They must work full time and during normal business hours.